Interstate 295 (North Carolina): History

 The remainder of the route from All American Freeway south to I-95 near Parkton is to be completed in segments, with construction starting between 2018 and 2020 with the loop not scheduled to be totally complete until around 2025.
 Governor Pat McCrory announced in December 2015 that the remaining segments would now be funded under changes to the state's method of apportioning transportation funds.
 These changes were approved by the NCDOT Board in January 2016.
-On November 25, 2019, a 5.5 mi segment opened between the All American Freeway and Cliffdale Road.
-On August 19, 2020, a 2.7 mi segment between Cliffdale Road and US 401 (Raeford Road) was opened to traffic.
-On November 21, 2022, a 2 mi orphaned segment between Parkton Road and Black Bridge Road signed as NC 295 opened to traffic.
+On November 25, 2019, a 5.4 mi segment opened between the All American Freeway and Cliffdale Road.
+On August 19, 2020, a 2.5 mi segment between Cliffdale Road and US 401 (Raeford Road) was opened to traffic.
+On November 21, 2022, a 2.2 mi orphaned segment between Parkton Road and Black Bridge Road signed as NC 295 opened to traffic.
 The final contract, which covered the route between US 401 and Camden Road, was awarded to Civil Branch in the summer of 2022.
 Construction of this segment has begun with NCDOT setting the completion date to May 15, 2026.
-Once this segment opens, I-295 will be completed in its entirety.
+Once this segment opens, I-295 would be completed in its entirety.
 The first part of this section, between Black Bridge Road and Camden Road, as well as between Parkton Road and I-95 South, opened to traffic on July 10, 2024.
+On November 25, 2025, the final 5.2 mi segment between Camden Road and Raeford Road opened to traffic, thus completing the Fayetteville Outer Loop in its entirety.